BJP calls for protest in Mangaluru on Sep 16 against Cong govt's 'anti-labour' policies | Politics

 - India

-The BJP on Monday announced a protest in Mangaluru on September 16 against what it terms the ''anti-people and anti-labour'' policies of the Congress government in Karnataka.
+The BJP on Monday announced a protest in Mangaluru on September 16 against the alleged ''anti-people and anti-labour'' policies of the Congress government in Karnataka.

 BJP state secretary and Dakshina Kannada MP Capt Brijesh Chowta, in a statement here, said restrictions imposed on laterite stone and sand mining have resulted in acute shortages across Dakshina Kannada district.